vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 vernal equinox, as already stated but a month earlier and it Spring and Summer.
 It is the period from winter solstice

-was extended & month later, and so for every season. to summer solstice, and vice-versa, the period from summer solștice to winter solstice was known as the Dakṣiņāyana, i.e., southward passage and it consisted of Rains, Autumn.
+was extended & month later, and so for every season. to summer solstice, and vice-versa, the period from summer solștice to winter solstice was known as the Dakṣiṇāyana, i.e., southward passage and it consisted of Rains, Autumn.

 Table 29, and Hemanta.